-Approximate number of Multiplied Approximate number Multiplied Number of Multiplied (71 bytes + files and directories by of generations by machines by average backed up per machine retained backed up filename length)
+Approximate number of Multiplied Approximate number Multiplied Number of Multiplied (71 bytes + files and directories backed up per machine by of generations retained by machines backed up by average filename buoked up per maonine rotainou buokou up length)

 Example

 With an average file or directory name of eight characters for a target file system, if you back up 200,000 files and 15,000 directories once, indexing uses 17.5MB.
 If you back up the same files and directories three times, indexing uses 52.5MB.
 If you back up the same files and directories five times, indexing uses 87.5MB, and so on.